Frequently Asked Questions

 This desire for a trusted resource on skincare led me to spend hundreds of hours over many months to create Wisderm.
 Now that I'm in my 30s, my research also guides me on how to age more gracefully.
 I hope you find it equally useful.

-No, everything on Wisderm.com is for informational purposes only and is not intended to be a substitute for the advice, diagnosis, or treatment from a qualified medical professional.
+No, everything written on Wisderm.com is the opinion of its contributors, is for informational purposes only and is not intended to be a substitute for the advice, diagnosis, or treatment from a qualified medical professional.

-The information provided on Wisderm.com regarding skincare ingredients, products and treatments is based on research and available information, and is not a guarantee of efficacy or safety.
+The information provided on Wisderm.com regarding skincare ingredients, products and treatments is based on research that may not be complete or up-to-date, and is not a guarantee of efficacy or safety.

 Always consult a doctor to get proper medical advice or treatment for your skin, including possible side effects from skincare ingredients, products or treatments mentioned on Wisderm.com.
 Never disregard professional medical advice or delay seeking it because of something you have read on Wisderm.com.